Germany's von der Leyen mooted as EU Commission chief

 While leaders are trying to balance political and regional affiliations within the bloc plus an acute lack of women in senior roles, there is no guarantee the proposal will fly.

-Von der Leyen, 60, speaks fluent English and French but has had a tough time as German defense minister, a post she has held since 2013.
+Von der Leyen, 60, speaks fluent English and French but has had a tough time as German defence minister, a post she has held since 2013.

 Her tenure has been marked by scandals over the awarding of contracts and right-wing extremism in the Bundeswehr, criticism about gaps in military readiness, and a crash between two German Eurofighter jets last month in which one pilot was killed.